fortellerq/notes/proxmox/vm-setup-guide.md

 ```

 After installation, copy the Win98 folder of the Windows 98 CD to C: drive.
 We need to do this because the CD drive will disappear some time during the next step.
 Then go to Device Manager, select Plug and Play BIOS, update drivers, show all hardware, select PCI Bus.
 We'll need the Windows 98 CD for this part.
 After that, a few more devices will be recognised and installed.

-For networking, use the PRO98_10.1.exe drivers from [Win98drivers.iso](disk-images/Win98drivers.iso).

-This iso also contains 7z and NVidia drivers.

 Great resources:
 - https://www.vogons.org/viewtopic.php?t=94012